gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 5. Evaluate the results of the debugging and profiling by comparing the performance of the model before and after the debugging and profiling process.
 You can do this by measuring metrics such as accuracy, precision, and recall, and comparing these metrics to determine whether the debugging and profiling process has improved the model's performance.

 To perform debugging using Sagemaker Debugger, used the following steps.
-- Added hooks for the debugger and the profiler in the train() and test() functions and set them to their respective modes.
+- Hooks for the debugger and profiler were added and set to their respective modes in the train() and test() functions.
-- In the main() function created the hook and registered the model to the hook.
-This hook is passed to the train() and test() functions.
+- The hook was created in the main() function, and the model was registered to it.
+The train() and test() functions are passed this hook.
-- In the notebook, configured the debugger rules and the hook parameters.
+- Configure the debugger rules and hook parameters in the notebook.

 For the profiler, used the following steps.
-- Created profiler rules and config.
+- Profiler rules and configuration were created.

 ### Results